Madeira wine: The OG Patriotic Wine

 Critical Acclaim

-WW92 Wilfred Wong of Wine.comCOMMENTARY: The Blandy’s 5-Year-old Malmsey is Madeira with excellent versatility.
+WW92 Wilfred Wong of Wine.comCOMMENTARY: The Blandy’s 5-Year-old Malmsey has excellent versatility.
 Its sweetness and acidity are well balanced and provides excellent energy on the palate.TASTING NOTES: This wine exhibits attractive aromas and flavors of toffee, dried fruit, and roasted nuts.
-Enjoy it with hoisin, roast chicken with jasmine rice, and crisp romaine.
-(Tasted: March 27, 2021, San Francisco, CA)

 Buy Now On Vivino